 in the former capital of the kingdom of France

-The historic capital of the Berry region, with its cathedral classified as a World Heritage site by Unesco, also owes its fame to some of the most illustrious names in the history of France such as Jean-de-Berry, Charles VII, Agnès-Sorel, Jacque-Cœur and Joan of Arc.
-Once swampland ensuring the defence of the town, the Marais district in the centre of the town is now a 135 ha leisure area.
-This marshland was developed in the 17th century by the Jesuits.
+The historic capital of the Berry region, with its cathedral classified as a World Heritage site by UNESCO, also owes its fame to some of the most illustrious names in the history of France such as Jean-de-Berry, Charles VII, Agnès-Sorel, Jacques-Cœur and Joan-of-Arc.
+Once swampland ensuring the defence of the town, the Marais district in the centre of the town is now a 135-ha leisure area.
+This marshland was developed in the 17th century by the Jesuit monks.

 The Centre region is greatly expanding its tourist trade with a variety of activities.

 Equidistant from the Ocean and the Alps, it has a mild climate.

 This area is in an ideal geographic location, just 2⅔ hours from Paris, with a nearby road network, including the A71 motorway, as well as a train station with 2½ hour links to Paris-Austerlitz.

 These premises have been meticulously transformed and renovated by the current owners, with the help of an architect.